ASTM D4991 Leakage Testing of Containers by Vacuum Method

 As mentioned above, the ASTM D4991 test method covers the testing of empty containers under differential pressure conditions.
 Examples include those which can occur during air transport.
 The ASTM vacuum method is suitable for testing rigid containers intended for the transportation of hazardous liquids.

 This standard does not purport to address all of the safety concerns associated with its use.
-It is required to have suitable means to hold the test specimen with the closure not more than 25mm under the surface of the test fluid.
+It is required to have suitable means to hold the test specimen with a closure not more than 25mm under the surface of the test fluid.

 Scope of the ASTM D4991 Vacuum Method